A Study on Transformer Configuration and Training Objective: Evaluation on Vision Tasks

 \subsection{Settings}

-We further evaluate our deeper and narrower transformer configurations on vision task.
-We train different models with more training epochs and compare with state-of-the-art vision models.
+We further evaluate our deeper and narrower configurations on vision task.
+We train different models with more training epochs and compare with SoTA vision models.
 We conduct experiments on ImageNet-1K and compare with recent supervised vision models \eg DeepViT~\citep{zhou2021deepvit} and DeiT~\citep{touvron2021training}, and self-supervised vision models \eg DINO~\citep{caron2021emerging}, MoCo v3~\citep{chen2021empirical}, BEiT~\citep{bao2021beit} and MAE~\citep{he2021masked}.
 Compared with the MAE, \textit{the only difference is the configurations}.
 That is, MAE uses original transformer configurations and we use our Bamboo configurations.
-The experiments are to verify that such a simple modification can improve model effectiveness.
+The experiments are to verify that such a simple modification can improve model effectiveness and show the potential of more reasonable configurations.

 We evaluate the models on three different scales, \ie base, large, and huge.
 The data augmentation setting is exactly the same as MAE for a fair comparison.
 Again, the only difference is that we use the Bamboo configurations instead of the original transformer configurations.
 During fine-tuning, we use the same script with training ViT from scratch.
 We fine-tune base models for 100 epochs.
 For large and huge models, we fine-tune them for 50 epochs following existing work~\citep{bao2021beit, he2021masked}.